thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 </html>
 ```

-**EXERCISE:** Looking at the above message, can you identify the parts of an HTTP response?
+**QUESTION:** Looking at the above message, can you identify the parts of an HTTP response?

 While an HTTP response can only contain one status code, there are many different codes that a server can choose from.
 Each status code explains to the client how the server interpreted the request.
 Status codes are three-digit numbers that are grouped into the following categories.